grant-TraDA/NLP-2022W/PROJECTS/contrastive_learning-NaturAI/FINAL_project2/readme.md

 We store saved models in the following files:
 * Siamese_sentence_model.zip
-* https://drive.google.com/drive/folders/1_67V1FQEY1OmxL4F5nbUGR_SdZTaLedc?usp=sharing - all models trained with different augmentation methods (file names denote method_model_dataset used for training).
+* https://drive.google.com/drive/folders/1_67V1FQEY1OmxL4F5nbUGR_SdZTaLedc?usp=sharing - all models trained with different augmentation methods (file names denote method_model_loss-function_dataset used for training).

 Also, there are several other files presenting our trials, experiments (and sometimes failures)